NBrobak/ff_backend_task/README.md

 - Should have atleast 2 GET and 1 POST ([HttpGet] / [HttpPost]) methods.
 - Needs to use **D**ependency **I**njection (use .NET Core built-in **DI**) with interfaces.

+Last but not least; your solution should be added as a fork of this project, here on github. :-)

 #### GET methods
 1. No parameter: should return all values in datastore.